helium/helium-js/README.md

 ```

-> :warning: Note that oracle prices change over time.
+> ⚠️ Note that oracle prices change over time.
 It's possible for a transaction to fail if the oracle price changes in between the time the transaction is conrstructed and when it is absorbed by the consensus group.
 The API exposes what the next oracle price will be at `https://api.helium.io
 /v1/oracle/predictions`.
 See https://developer.helium.com/blockchain/api/oracle for more details.
 To avoid failed transactions, it may be worth querying both the oracle predictions, and the current oracle value, and taking the greater of those values.